25th anniversary of Hamas

-The 25th anniversary of the founding of Hamas took place on Saturday, December 8, 2012.
-A rally involving hundreds of thousands of Palestinians was held in Gaza Strip and various celebrations were conducted all over the Palestinian Authority.
+The 25th anniversary of the founding of Hamas took place on 8 December 2012.
+A rally involving hundreds of thousands of Palestinians was held in the Gaza Strip and various celebrations were conducted all over the Palestinian Authority.

-Thousands of jubilant Hamas supporters openly raised green flags in the West Bank, to celebrate the Islamic organisation's 25th anniversary.
+Thousands of jubilant Hamas supporters openly raised green flags in the West Bank, to celebrate the Islamic organization's 25th anniversary.

-The guest of honor at the ceremony was Hamas leader in-exile Khaled Mashal, who arrived in Gaza Strip for the first time in his life, after entering the Gaza strip through Egypt.
+The guest of honor at the ceremony was Hamas leader in-exile Khaled Mashal, who arrived in Gaza Strip for the first time in his life, after entering the Gaza Strip through Egypt.
 In his speech, which Mashal gave at a mass rally attended by hundreds of thousands of supporters, he stated explicitly that the Palestinian people would never compromise with Israel's existence and that the organization will act decisively to gradually conquer and achieve full control over the whole region, which encompass both Israel and the Palestinian territories in order to establish one Islamic state in that region.

 Background

-Hamas formed in late 1987, during the first Intifada, as an outgrowth of the Palestinian branch of the Muslim Brotherhood.
-Co-founder Sheik Ahmed Yassin stated in 1987, and the Hamas Charter affirmed in 1988, that Hamas was founded to liberate the historic region of Palestine from Israeli occupation and to establish an Islamic state in the area that is now Israel, the West Bank, and the Gaza Strip.
+Hamas formed in late 1987, during the First Intifada, as an outgrowth of the Palestinian branch of the Muslim Brotherhood.
+Co-founder Sheik Ahmed Yassin stated in 1987, and the Hamas Charter affirmed in 1988, that Hamas was founded to liberate the historic region of Palestine from Israeli occupation and to establish an Islamic state.

-Various Hamas elements have used both political and violent means, including terrorism, to pursue the goal of establishing an Islamic Palestinian state in place of the state of Israel.

-Since June 2007 Hamas has governed the Gaza portion of the Palestinian Authority, after it won a majority of seats in the Palestinian Parliament in the January 2006 Palestinian parliamentary elections and then defeated the Fatah political organization in a series of violent clashes.
+Since June 2007 Hamas has governed Gaza, after it won a majority of seats in the Palestinian Parliament in the 2006 Palestinian elections and then defeated Fatah in a series of violent clashes.

-Although Arab nations, Iran, Russia, and Turkey have recognized the Hamas, Israel, the United States, Canada, the European Union, Japan, and many other western countries classify Hamas as a terrorist organization.
+Although Arab nations, Iran, Russia, and Turkey view Hamas as a legitimate entity, Israel, the United States, Canada, the European Union, Japan, and other western countries designate Hamas as a terrorist organization.

 Gaza rally

-Palestinian men, women and children flocked to Al-Katiba square despite the rains in the morning and gathered before a huge stage, wearing headbands and waving green flags in support of Hamas which has been controlling Gaza since 2007.
+Palestinian men, women, and children flocked to Al-Katiba square despite the rains in the morning, gathering before a huge stage wearing headbands and waving green flags in support of Hamas.

 At least 200,000 people attended Saturday's open-air rally, though Hamas said there were 500,000, including 2,500 members of Islamic delegations from Indonesia, Mauritania, Egypt, Algeria, Tunisia, Turkey, Libya and Jordan — the biggest turnout for an event since their founding, according to Bloomberg.

-Hamas officials said that at least 3,000 figures from Saudi Arabia, Lebanon, Egypt, Qatar, Bahrain, Kuwait, Turkey and Algeria had arrived in the Gaza Strip especially for the event.

-At the main stage in Gaza City, a roaring crowd greeted Khaled Mashaal and Gaza Prime Minister Ismail Haniyeh, who emerged from a door built into a large model of a rocket fired at Israeli cities during the recent fighting.
+At the main stage in Gaza City, a roaring crowd greeted Khaled Mashal and Gaza Prime Minister Ismail Haniyeh, who emerged from a door built into a large model of a rocket fired at Israeli cities during the recent fighting.